 We live in a world where technology has become an integral part of our daily activities.
-From waking up to the alarm on your smartphone to navigating to places with GPS assisted maps, technology has replaced almost everything that we used on a daily basis.
-Your smartphone is learning about your taste in music while you skip certain songs, it knows where you live, where you work and what you shop online.
+From waking up to the alarm on your smartphone to navigating to places with GPS assisted maps, technology has replaced almost everything that we used daily.
+Your smartphone is learning about your taste in music while you skip certain songs, it knows where you live, where you work, and what you shop online.
 That’s so much information about you, some of which even your best friend wouldn’t know.
 Smartphones and computers keep collecting such data in the background when you are using them.
-Social networks like Facebook even knows you a lot more than that, it knows who your friends are, who you talk to more often and what you like and dislike.
+Social networks like Facebook even know you a lot more than that, it knows who your friends are, who you talk to more often, and what you like and dislike.

 What exactly does the web know about you?

 Wondering what the web knows about you?
 Most people now use a desktop/laptop computer and a smartphone.
 Assuming you use both, here is what the web knows about you, roughly.

 1. Your smartphone knows where you live and work

 2. Google knows all the places you’ve traveled to if you use an Android phone.

 4. Your favorite Ecommerce portal knows what brands you prefer

 5. Facebook knows your personality from the posts you’ve liked

 6. Amazon knows what kind of books you like to read